Mental Health Therapist Resume Example

 For each job, focus on measurable impact.
 Did you improve client retention by 15%?
 Lead group sessions for 8 families?
 Numbers make your achievements stand out.

 Keep bullet points clear and relevant.
 Describe challenges, actions, and results.
-This gives a snapshot of how you solve problems and grow as a therapist.
+This gives a snapshot of how you solve problems and grow as a therapist, and can be reinforced in your cover letter.

 I always start with my most recent degree.
 For marriage and family therapists, that's usually a master’s in counseling, psychology, or a related field.
 List your degree, school, and graduation year.